temujin9/mezovy/npcs/unseelie/prince of crows.md

     Nondetection
   - 2nd
     Lipstitch (C,F)

+- Equipment
+  64kgp  Bracers of Armor +8
+  50kgp  Ring of Protection +5
+  18kgp  Gloves of Dexterity +6
+  18kgp  Belt of Constitution +6
+  18kgp  Headband of Dazzling Intellect +6
+  25kgp  Cloak of Resistance +5
+  85kgp  Greater Quicken Metamagic Rod
+  75kgp  Coven Charm - one negative level per charge (up to 3, on other Coven members), use coven spells by self 81kgp  Item of Duplicate Familiar (CL 9, command word), worn by familiar

 - Vasilisa dumped young Crow upon several schools in turn for magical tutelage
   - How would PCs get this lead?